 Learn about the Differences in US & UK Weddings:

-7. How are US & UK Wedding First Looks Different
+6. Do US & UK Wedding First Looks Differ

 Reception décor is important for couples on both sides of the pond but…